MESMAC Blog: Sex, STIs and Shame - Why our language matters

 What might this look like?

 Firstly, we need to become more aware of our own language choices and stop using words with negative connotations.
-For example, not using words like ‘dirty’ to describe STI status or speaking about them in a negative and alienating way.
+For example, avoid using words like ‘dirty’ to describe STI status or speaking about them in a negative and alienating way.
 This requires a level of self-reflection if this has always been normal to you.
-You then need to hold yourself accountable going forwards until you no longer associate these types of words or ideas with sex and STIs.
+You then need to hold yourself accountable going forward until you no longer associate these types of words or ideas with sex and STIs.

-Some sex positive phrases/conversation starters about sexual health may look like:
+Some sex-positive phrases/conversation starters about sexual health may look like:

-• ‘I’ve tested positive for _____, do you know your status?’
+- ‘I’ve tested positive for _____, do you know your status?’

-• ‘I regularly test for STIs, when was the last time you got tested?’
+- ‘I regularly test for STIs; when was the last time you got tested?’

-• ‘I’m _____ positive, do you know much about it?’
+- ‘I’m _____ positive; do you know much about it?’

-• ‘Just to make you aware, I’ve got _____.
+- ‘Just to make you aware, I’ve got _____.
 Would you like to talk more about it?’

-• ‘Can we discuss our STI status/methods of protection before we have sex?’
+- ‘Can we discuss our STI status/methods of protection before we have sex?’

-• ‘What methods of contraception/protection do you usually use?’
+- ‘What methods of contraception/protection do you usually use?’

-• ‘I feel safer in sex if we always use condoms’
+- ‘I feel safer in sex if we always use condoms.’

-• ‘Safe sex to me looks/feels like…’
+- ‘Safe sex to me looks/feels like…’

-This may take a little getting used to, but from my own experience I’ve found that asking these types of questions is usually a good tell of a person’s character.
+This may take a little getting used to, but from my own experience, I’ve found that asking these types of questions is usually a good tell of a person’s character.
 If they answer with respect, curiosity, and honesty, that’s definitely a green flag.
 And if not?
 Do you really want to be having sex with that type of person anyway?
 (I won’t judge you either way).

-If you take away anything from this article let it be this sentence:
+If you take away anything from this article, let it be this sentence:

 STIs aren’t good or bad, they just are.